Miami Vice: Cars

-Boats and flying boats
+Boats and seaplanes

 Throughout the series, Sonny Crockett lived on an Endeavour sailboat, St. Vitus' Dance, while in the pilot episode, Crockett is seen on a 38-foot Cabo Rico sailboat.
 In season 1, he is seen living on an Endeavour 40 sailboat, while in the rest of the series (seasons 2 to 5) he is seen living on an Endeavour 42 sailboat (priced at $120,000 in 1986).
 The allure of the sailboats was such that the Endeavour 42 used for the 1986 season of Miami Vice was sold to a midwest couple, while the Endeavour 40, was sold to a chartering service in Fort Lauderdale.
 At the same time, Endeavour was building a new 42 for the 1987 season of Miami Vice.

 In the pilot episode, and for the first season, Crockett piloted a Chris-Craft Stinger 390 X – a 39-foot deep-v offshore racing boat.
 For the other four Stingers, Chris-Craft showed the production crew a color scheme that included the red – however, since Michael Mann decided that the color red was to never show up on the show, a blue color scheme was chosen instead.
 The Stingers used on the show were not free from Chris-Craft.
 This situation caused the production team to switch to using Wellcraft 38 Scarab KVs for the remainder of the show.
 The Scarab 38 KVs were a 28-hued, twin 440-hp boat that sold for $130,000 in 1986.